Solidarity Gardens CU plants its roots, hopes to squash food insecurity

 “Before COVID,” she said, “at Township we support the homeless and near-homeless, and they came in almost every month at the end of the month saying that they were out of food because food stamps provides $6.40 per day to live on.
 With COVID, that problem has exploded, and it’s very important that we be looking out for each other in this time of need.”

-Chynoweth said they’re asking people to produce food all over the community.
+Chynoweth said they’re asking people all over the community to produce food.
 She added they can be mailed seeds, they can drop off seedlings for them, or people can pick them up at drop-off locations.

 “We have gardens at both townships, we have community gardens including Lierman and east-Urbana, and the Randolph Street Community Garden,” she said.
 “We’re also asking people to go ahead and plow up their yards and grow gardens in their own private property.”